tsawyer/dvm-project-notes/build-dfsi.md

-# DFSI for DVM V24
+# DVMHost for DVM V24

-Howto build and configure DFSI for use with the [DVM V24 board](https://store.w3axl.com/products/dvm-v24-usb-converter-for-v24-equipment).
+This is how to build and configure DVMHost for use with the [DVM V24 board](https://store.w3axl.com/products/dvm-v24-usb-converter-for-v24-equipment).

 Assumes:
 * You have a Debian 12 OS install with root access on a computer which the DVM V24 board will plug into.
-* There is a known working ENF for DFSI to login to either on this same or another computer.
+* There is a known working ENF for DVMHost to login to either on this same or another computer.

 ## Clone